 Detail of the Tillakori Medrese in Samarkand, an Islamic university from the 17th century.
 The building was long used as a mosque.

-With over 32 million inhabitants, Uzbekistan is by far the most populous country in Central Asia.
-It plays a key role in both the economic development and the security of the region, and is thus an important partner country for Germany in terms of development cooperation.
+With some 36 million inhabitants, Uzbekistan is by far the most populous country in Central Asia.
+It plays a key role in both the economic development and the security of the region and is thus an important partner country for Germany in terms of development cooperation.

 Metro station in Tashkent, Uzbekistan